campus-crime-watch/campus-crime-watch.github.io/README.md

 ## Building The Map

+The map is created using [Mapbox GL JS](https://www.mapbox.com/mapbox-gljs), a JavaScript library for customizable interactive web map.

 ## Creating The News Ticker

 The News Ticker displays as a black strip on top of the site if you customize the process for accquiring crime related news for your campus.
 A good place to look for pre exisitng news feeds would be your university, school paper, or a local news outlet that covers crime on or near campus.
 Its possible that you may want to pull data in from multiple sources and combine them into a single news feed.